 –be granted a certain amount of bandwidth

-•Define an aggregate volume or session limit, after which a set of different restrictions will be enforced on the flow
+•Define an aggregate volume or session limit, after which a set of different restrictions are enforced on the flow

-•Specify how a flow will be reported for billing or analysis purposes
+•Specify how a flow is reported for billing or analysis purposes

 You can use calendars to divide the hours of the week into four time frames.

 A time-based rule is a rule that applies to only one time frame.
-Time-based rules allow you to set rule parameters that will only apply at specific times.
+Time-based rules allow you to set rule parameters that are only applied at specific times.
 You might, for example, want to define different rules for peak, off-peak, nighttime, and weekend usage.

 You can add time-based rules to any rule.
 If a time-based rule is not defined for a time frame, the parent rule is enforced.

-Often, you will want the rules for the different time frames to be similar.
+Often, you need rules for different time frames to be similar.
 When you add a time-based rule, the settings of the parent rule are copied to the new time-based rule; you can make any needed changes.
 Subsequent changes to the parent rule do not affect the time-based rule.

 The physical link bandwidth is an absolute limit on the bandwidth that can pass through the system.
-You can limit the total bandwidth passing through the SCE platform to a value lower than the physical link bandwidth.
-For example, if another device sitting next to the SCE platform on the IP stream has limited BW capacity, you can limit the bandwidth passing through the SCE platform to match the capacity of the other device.
+You can limit the total bandwidth passing through the Cisco SCE platform to a value lower than the physical link bandwidth.
+For example, if another device connected to the Cisco SCE platform on the IP stream has limited BW capacity, you can limit the bandwidth passing through the Cisco SCE platform to match the capacity of the other device.

-Bandwidth control in SCA BB is accomplished in two stages:
+Bandwidth control in Cisco SCA BB is accomplished in two stages:

 •Subscriber bandwidth control